Skip to Main Content

 Overview

-Vasectomy is a simple, outpatient procedure that causes minimal discomfort or downtime.
-It also prevents pregnancy better than all the other options out there—except abstaining from sex altogether, of course.
-So if you’re looking for a permanent option for family planning, vasectomy may be an excellent choice.
+Vasectomy is a simple, outpatient procedure that provides safe, permanent birth control for men.
+It causes minimal discomfort or downtime and prevents pregnancy better than all other available options out there—except abstaining from sex altogether.
+So, if you’re looking for a permanent option for family planning, vasectomy may be an excellent choice.

 What is a vasectomy?

-A vasectomy is an in-office procedure that prevents sperm from reaching the semen.
+A vasectomy is an in-office procedure performed under local anesthesia that prevents sperm from reaching the semen.
 So when a man ejaculates, he will release semen that does not contain sperm.
 (Sperm is still produced but is reabsorbed by the man’s body.)

-Vasectomy is minor, outpatient surgery for men performed by a urologist.
-About 500,000 men a year have vasectomies, according to the Urologic Care Foundation.
+It is a minor, outpatient surgery for men performed by a urologist.
+About 500,000 men a year have vasectomies, according to the Urology Care Foundation.

-This birth control method has the lowest failure rate of all available options: only 1 in 2,000 women get pregnant following a partner’s vasectomy surgery, Dr. Honig says.
-The operation is less painful and invasive than tubal ligation (an operation to block the fallopian tubes in women that requires full general anesthesia).
+This birth control method has the lowest failure rate of all available options: only 1 in 2,000 women gets pregnant following a partner’s vasectomy surgery, according to Dr. Honig.
+The operation is less painful and less invasive than tubal ligation (an operation to block the fallopian tubes in women, which requires general anesthesia).
 Depending on your insurance, it may end up being less costly than birth control pills over time.

 How do I prepare to have a vasectomy?

 First, be absolutely sure you don’t want to have children in the future.
-While a vasectomy can be surgically reversed, you’re smart to be sure you’re your future plans don’t include having a child, because pregnancy isn’t guaranteed after a vasectomy reversal.
-The vasectomy reversal procedure can also be costly.
+While a vasectomy can be surgically reversed, you’re smart to be sure that your future plans don’t include having a child, because pregnancy isn’t guaranteed after a vasectomy reversal, and the procedure can also be costly.

-There is no preparation needed before vasectomy other than making sure you have a ride home afterwards.
+There is no preparation needed before a vasectomy other than making sure you have a ride home afterward.

 How is a vasectomy performed?

-• Conventional vasectomy: The surgeon makes one or two fine openings into the skin of the scrotum to access the vas deferens (the tube that allows sperm to travel to the semen).
-He or she then removes a small section of this tube, blocking the passage of the sperm.
-The ends of the vas deferens are cauterized.
-The scrotal incisions may be allowed to heal on its own or can be closed with one stitch that dissolves over a few weeks’ time.
+• Conventional vasectomy: The surgeon makes one or two small openings in the skin of the scrotum to access the vas deferens (the tube that allows sperm to travel to the semen).
+He or she then removes a small section of this tube, blocking the passage of sperm.
+The ends of the vas deferens are cauterized and separated by placing tissue between the ends, a technique called fascial interposition.
+This is the procedure that results in the lowest failure rate.
+The scrotal incisions may be allowed to heal on their own or they can be closed with one stitch that dissolves over a few weeks’ time.

 • No-scalpel vasectomy: During this procedure, the urologist locates the vas deferens under the skin in the scrotum and clamps it to hold it in place.
-A small open is then made, through which the vas deferens is gently lifted out.
-The doctor can then cut, tie or cauterize the two ends, which are then put back in place.
+A small opening is then made through which the vas deferens is gently lifted out.
+The doctor can then cut, tie, or cauterize the two ends, which are then put back in place.
 The small opening in the scrotum heals on its own.

 What are the risks of vasectomy?

 Following the procedure, there is a small risk that you’ll have bleeding or infection.
 Many men also experience minor achiness for a day or two.
-Although most patients experience no long-term discomfort after vasectomy, about one percent of men encounter post-vasectomy pain syndrome, which means they have an ongoing ache in the scrotal area.
+Although most patients experience no long-term discomfort after a vasectomy, about 1% of men encounter post-vasectomy pain syndrome, which means they have an ongoing ache in the scrotal area.

 How long does recovery take?

 After your vasectomy, you should go home to rest.
-A mild pain medication like Ibuprofen should take care of the post-operative discomfort, which is typically very mild.
+A mild pain medication such as ibuprofen should take care of the postoperative discomfort, which is typically very mild.
 If you feel sore, apply an ice pack to the testicles.
-Some men require a stronger pain medication for the first 24 to 48 hours after the procedure

 If your job is sedentary, you can likely return to work within 48 hours.
 If your job requires heavy lifting, you should rest at home for three to five days before going back to work.
 Don’t have sex for about a week.

 A cautionary note: Although vasectomy prevents new sperm from entering semen, a man will still have plenty of sperm stored in his semen.
-After vasectomy, you must continue some form of contraception until you are cleared by your urologist to have unprotected intercourse.
+After a vasectomy, you must continue some form of contraception until you are cleared by your urologist to have unprotected intercourse.
 For most men, this is within three months.
-You will bring a semen sample to your follow-up appointment with your urologist, who will perform a semen analysis to confirm that you have a zero sperm count.
+You provide a semen sample either in person or by mail, and your provider will determine if you are cleared for unprotected intercourse.

 What special advantages does Yale Medicine offer men who want to have a vasectomy?

-Yale Medicine Urology regularly receives referrals for more challenging vasectomy cases, while also performing simple, straightforward cases as well.
+Yale Medicine Urology regularly receives referrals for more challenging vasectomy cases and also performs simple, straightforward cases.

 We are experts in male fertility (and infertility) and leading researchers in the field of men’s sexual and reproductive medicine.
-This assures you’ll get quality care by a highly skilled surgeon using the latest and best-researched techniques available in vasectomy care today.
+This ensures you’ll get quality care from a highly skilled surgeon using the latest and best-researched techniques available in vasectomy care today.